cockroachdb/docs/v21.1/create-table.md

 To exclude specifiers, use the `EXCLUDING` keyword.
 Excluding specifiers can be useful if you want to use `INCLUDING ALL`, and exclude just one or two specifiers.
 The last `INCLUDING`/`EXCLUDING` keyword for a given specifier takes priority.

 {{site.data.alerts.callout_info}}
-Column families, partitioning, and foreign key constraints cannot be preserved from the old table and will have to be recreated manually in the new table if the user wishes.
+Column families, partitioning, interleavings, and foreign key constraints cannot be preserved from the old table and will have to be recreated manually in the new table if the user wishes.
 {{site.data.alerts.end}}